rockfishtaco/rockfishtaco/README.md

 - 👋 Hi, I’m @rockfishtaco
-- 👀 I’m interested in ...learning this cool stuff
+- 👀 interested in js development
-- 🌱 I’m currently learning ...html and css javascript
+- 🌱 foam concrete paste for walls
-- 💞️ I’m looking to collaborate on ...life hope processissessisessis
+- 💞️ clean water
-- 📫 How to reach me ...rockfishtaco@gmail.com
+- 📫 holler out now ...rockfishtaco@gmail.com

 <!---
 rockfishtaco/rockfishtaco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.